ismaelucm/massis_client/README.md

 	python3.5 client_p_v1.0.6_read_from_file.py -s scene.json -f ./sims/sim200.json -d A  -n sim0 -o test.txt

 Into another console, type the following to track the changes.
-The first number is the sim time, the second the accumulated error, the third the average precission (per iteratoin)
+The first number is the sim time, the second the accumulated error, the third the average precission (per iteration)

 	tail -f test.txt